Cancer Treatment for Children

 Bone marrow suppression.
 Red blood cells that carry oxygen, white blood cells that fight infection, and platelets that help the blood to clot are usually lowered with chemotherapy use.
 Risk for anemia, fatigue, infection, and bleeding are increased with bone marrow suppression.

-Mouth sores, nausea, vomiting, and diarrhea.
-Chemotherapy affects the fast-growing cells of the mouth and gastrointestinal (GI) tract.
+Mouth sores, skin changes, nausea, vomiting, and diarrhea.
+Chemotherapy affects the fast-growing cells of the mouth, skin, and gastrointestinal (GI) tract.

 Hair loss (also called alopecia).
 Chemotherapy affects the cells of the hair and nails.
 After treatment is completed, most children's hair will grow back.
 Texture of hair and fingernails may change.